 Different CNC-capable adhesive bonding, dispensing and potting cells from Scheugenpflug are available for the precise, repeatedly accurate application of an adhesive along the intended contour:

 - The CNCell can be customized to fit your needs thanks to its modular construction.
 It is used wherever high flexibility is required for medium to large batch quantities.

 Learn more about the CNCell

-- The LeanCNCell is the perfect solution for adhesive bonding applications related to small to medium production quantities.
+- The LeanCNCell is the perfect solution for automated applications related to small to medium production quantities.
 It combines all the advantages of the CNC system plus a high-precision axis controller with attractive performance for the price.